-In the spirit of finding oneself in a challenging circumstance and persevering by making do, you are invited to write a personal essay about some experience of your own in which you had an adventure, faced a challenge, or made a discovery and from that exploration learned something about the world, about life, or about yourself or others.
+In the spirit of exploring--making discoveries, facing challenges, and having adventures, you are invited to write a personal essay about some experience of your own in which you had an adventure, faced a challenge, or made a discovery and from that exploration learned something about the world, about life, or about yourself or others.
 Or perhaps your experience did not end so positively.
 In any case, you are invited to share your story in 750 words (800 maximum) in a personal essay and to submit it for consideration for inclusion in an anthology of personal essays on this theme.
 Writers from North Carolina, Tennessee, Virginia, West Virginia, Pennsylvania, Missouri, and Kentucky are especially encouraged because of their proximity to the Cumberland Gap and/or their connection to the land on which Boone lived.
 But, Boone's footsteps tread upon the soil of Ohio, Maryland, Michigan, South Carolina, Florida, and Georgia, so all writers are welcomed to offer a personal story which resonates with this experience of exploring in the life of America's pioneer hero especially on this special anniversary of an event which signaled a turning point in America's early story.

 You may write about your own experience or share the story of a family member or someone you know personally.
 These are short, personal essays of life experiences.
 No fiction will be considered.

 Everybody loves a good story and you are invited to craft yours into a piece of 750 words.
 You are invited to share your story and the lessons learned.
-Give the readers something to consider as they think about the challenges in life we sometimes face today and how we make do, keep our spirits up, and hold to our resolves.
-Or perhaps how we struggle and falter in the effort.
+Give the readers something to consider as they think about the experiences of exploring in life, whatever that brings to your mind.

 Rules for submitting your personal essay

-This publishing opportunity is made possible through Daniel Boone Footsteps with the promotional help of writing groups and literary organizations in North Carolina and Kentucky.
-A nominal reading fee of $6 is due with each submission.
+This publishing opportunity is made possible through Daniel Boone Footsteps with the promotional help of writing groups and literary organizations in several states.
+A nominal reading fee is due with each submission.
 It is payable online by choosing "Personal Essay Publishing Project, winter 2018" as a service under "Books & DVDs" in the main menu.
-(You may also mail a check for $6 payable to Daniel Boone Footsteps, if you prefer.)
-All entrants paying the reading fee will receive a $3 credit toward the purchase of any book offered by Daniel Boone Footsteps under "Books & DVDs."
+(You may also mail a check for the fee payable to Daniel Boone Footsteps, if you prefer.)

 Authors of essays selected for the anthology will sign a simple, non-exclusive release giving us permission to print your essay in the anthology.
 Authors retain all rights to their writing.
 Authors of included essays will be able to purchase copies of the anthology at a discount for having, sharing, or selling.
 Daniel Boone Footsteps will make the anthology available for retail purchase online at a low price to encourage high readership.

 Submissions received by 11:59 p.m.
-EST, February 17, 2018 will be considered for inclusion in the anthology of personal essays on this theme.
-Preference will be given to those submissions arriving on or before February 10.
+EST, December 15, 2018 will be considered for inclusion in the anthology of personal essays on this theme.
+Preference will be given to those submissions arriving before December 1.
 Please send your submissions early.
 If your essay is selected for inclusion, you will be contacted directly.
 A list of authors to be included will be published here on or before March 31.
 Good writing and a compelling story are paramount, but we will also be looking for a diversity of geographic locations.